 We see that there is the final organ concert of the year at the Black Church (so named due to a fire), so we risked going outside to the nearby church.
 Rob says that the church has five organs!!
 We are the first ones in a long line of concert goers.

-Anyway, it was an group of 8 violins, 2 violas, 2 oboes, 1 bassoon, 1 cello, 1 bass, 2 French horns, 2 trumpets and a timpani drum touring from Poland.
+Anyway, it was a group from Poland of 8 violins, 2 violas, 2 oboes, 1 bassoon, 1 cello, 1 bass, 2 French horns, 2 trumpets and a timpani drum.
 They were very accomplished and received a standing ovation.

 The musical group did two things that we have not seen before.